Our Bank Note Counter Range

 Friction bank note counters from TecStore

 are designed for fast and accurate counting of bank notes.
-Most of our recommended note counting machines support all currencies including £Sterling, Euros and US Dollars money.
+Most of our recommended note counting machines support all currencies including £Sterling, Euros and US Dollars money, as well as coupons / tickets / vouchers.

 We can also configure note counters for many other world currencies across Africa, the Americas, the Middle East and Asia - please Contact Us